calipark1213/3340FinalProject/README.md

 #### Plot 1.2: Less than one vegetable per day VS Rate of obesity (Normalized) <br/>
 ![Less than one veggie VS obesity (normalized)](https://user-images.githubusercontent.com/74206318/101514468-ac41e300-3953-11eb-924b-a2c7e930913a.png)

+From the scatterplots, there visually appears to be a relationship between eating fruits or vegetables and obesity.
+However, we will get into more depth analysis to better understand the relationships.

 ## Conclusion